Sparky-OS/sparky-ntp-server/README.md

-Sparky NTP Server
+# Sparky NTP Server

-This privides ntp own config for Sparky Server.
+This package provides its own NTP configuration for Sparky Server.
+It synchronizes the system clock with the official Brazilian time servers maintained by the government (ntp.br).

+The provided `etc/sparky-ntp.conf` is copied to `/etc/sparky-ntp.conf` by the installation script.
+You can further customize this file to add additional peers or adjust restrictions as needed.

 Copyright (C) 2019-2020 Daniel Campos Ramos & Paweł Pijanowski